Daqin Pagoda

 The Daqin Pagoda (大秦塔) is a Buddhist pagoda in Zhouzhi County of Xi'an (formerly Chang'an), Shaanxi Province, China, located about two kilometres to the west of Louguantai temple.
-The pagoda has been claimed as a Church of the East from the Tang Dynasty.
+The pagoda has been claimed as a Church of the East in China church from the Tang dynasty but there has been no conclusive evidence of such a connection.

 Etymology

 Daqin is the ancient Chinese name for the Roman Empire or, depending on context, the Near East, especially Syria.

 History

-The Daqin Pagoda is first attested in 1065, when the Chinese poet Wassabi visited it and wrote a well-known poem about it, "Daqin Temple".
+The Daqin Pagoda is first attested in 1065, when the Chinese poet Su Dongpo visited it and wrote a well-known poem about it, "Daqin Temple".
 His younger brother Su Zhe also wrote an "echoing" poem referring to the monks at the temple.
 An earthquake severely damaged the pagoda in 1556 and it was finally abandoned.
 Due to the earthquake, many of the underground chambers of the complex are no longer reachable.

 Features

-The seven-storeyed octagonal brick pagoda is about 34 meters high(was thought to be 32 in the past).
+The seven-storeyed octagonal brick pagoda is about 34 meters high (was thought to be 32 in the past).
 Each side of the first storey measures 4.3 meters.